Coronavirus | Lockdown activities for kids

 - Roll out a roll of white paper (or old wallpaper) and let them go crazy.
 Draw city scenes, jungles, farms or just a line of their favourite people

 - Research your family tree.
 Talk about all your family members, and how you are all linked – and see just how big you can grow the branches of your tree!
+There are lots of great sites for helping you to explore your family connections, for instance, Genealogy Bank, if you are in the Florida area.

 - Part of our home education activity plan is to write letters and design cards.
 With so many of us now at home, in particular the older generation; we will be writing to grandparents, great grandparents..and all of our friends.
 Stay connected!